10 Excellent Barber Shop Marketing Ideas to Help You Get More Clients for Your Business

 Once you have claimed your local listing on Google My Business, you can also start accepting bookings directly from there through Reserve with Google (RwG).

-RwG is a search and book platform introduced by Google that lets potential clients book an appointment with you via your GMB listing and Google Maps.
+RwG is a search and book platform by Google that lets potential clients book an appointment with you via your GMB listing, Maps, and Search.
 Once listed on RwG, you will get a Book button on the profile from where visitors can book an appointment quickly and easily.

 Note: To get listed on RwG, you need to have an account with a barbershop appointment software that’s an official RwG scheduling partner.